Asymptotics of cover times via Gaussian free fields: Bounded-degree graphs and general trees: Introduction

 \section{Introduction}

 Consider a random walk on a finite connected graph $G = (V, E)$, and let $\tau_{\mathrm{cov}}(G)$ be the stopping time when the random walk has visited every vertex in the graph for the first time.
-The following fundamental parameter is known as the \emph{cover time}, In addition, let $t_{\mathrm{hit}}(u, v; G)$ be the expected time it takes the random walk started at the vertex $u$ to hit the vertex $v$, and define the maximal hitting time $t_{\mathrm{hit}}(G) = \max_{u, v} t_{\mathrm{hit}}(u, v; G)$.
-In this paper we investigate the asymptotic value of the cover time for bounded degree graphs and general trees as $|V| \to \infty$, and strengthen a connection between the cover time and the Gaussian free field.
+The following fundamental parameter is known as the \textit{cover time}:

+In addition, let $t_{\mathrm{hit}}(u, v; G)$ be the expected time it takes the random walk started at the vertex $u$ to hit the vertex $v$, and define the maximal hitting time $t_{\mathrm{hit}}(G) = \max_{u, v} t_{\mathrm{hit}}(u, v; G)$.
+In this paper we investigate the asymptotic value of the cover time for bounded degree graphs and general trees as $|V| \to\infty$, and strengthen a connection between the cover time and the Gaussian free field.

-Recall that a Gaussian free field (GFF) on the graph $G$ is a centered Gaussian process $\{\eta_v\}_{v\in V}$ with $\eta_{v_0} = 0$ for some fixed $v_0 \in V $, and the process is characterized by the relation $\E (\eta_u - \eta_v)^2 = R_{\mathrm{eff}}(u, v)$ for all $u, v \in V$, where $R_{\mathrm{eff}}$ denotes the effective resistance on $G$.
-(See Section \ref{sec:prelim}.)
+Recall that a Gaussian free field (GFF) on the graph $G$ is a centered Gaussian process $\{\eta_v\}_{v\in V}$ with $\eta_{v_0} = 0$ for some fixed $v_0 \in V $, and the process is characterized by the relation $\E(\eta_u - \eta_v)^2 = R_{\mathrm{eff}}(u, v)$ for all $u, v \in V$, where $R_{\mathrm{eff}}$ denotes the effective resistance on $G$; see Section \ref{secprelim}.
 We are now ready to state our main results:

-\begin{theorem} Consider a sequence of graphs $G_n = (V_n, E_n)$ with maximal degree bounded by a fixed $\Delta>0$ such that $t_{\mathrm{hit}}(G_n) = o(t_{\mathrm{cov}}(G_n))$ as $n\to \infty$.
+\begin{theorem} Consider a sequence of graphs $G_n = (V_n, E_n)$ with maximal degree bounded by a fixed $\Delta>0$ such that $t_{\mathrm{hit}}(G_n) = o(t_{\mathrm{cov}}(G_n))$ as $n\to\infty$.
 For each $n$, let $\{\eta_v\}_{v\in V_n}$ be a Gaussian free field on $G_n$ with $\eta_{v_0^n} = 0$ for a certain $v_0^n \in V_n$.
 Then as $n\to \infty$, we have

 \end{theorem}